 Most people are safely able to resume work within three weeks of surgery and have no visible signs of surgery two months after the surgery.
 At the earliest sign of bleeding or fever or any other side effect, contact Lift’s Houston office to schedule an immediate consultation with the surgeon.

 Lift Plastic Surgery’s Approach to Patient Care

-At Lift Plastic Surgery, Drs.
-Shitel Patel and Tuan Truong provide expert surgical care for those in and around the city of Houston.
+At Lift Plastic Surgery, Dr. Shitel Patel provides great care for those in and around the city of Houston.
 Once an appointment is scheduled, the surgeons meet with an individual to discuss their options.
 The surgeon creates a custom-tailored blepharoplasty procedure plan.
 An individual is allowed to take the time to think about their decision.